Optimal quantum key distribution networks: capacitance versus security: Methods

 \subsection{Optimization algorithm}

-The task of constructing MQE networks cannot be addressed using dynamic programming methods such as Dijkstra's~\cite{dijkstra1959}, Prim's~\cite{prim1957} or Pollack's~\cite{pollack1960} algorithms.
-Specifically, because of the inherently nonlocal nature of the problem arising from the interplay of topological and geometric terms in the efficiency functional, if the optimal path between $a$ and $b$ goes through node $c$ nothing guarantees that the subpath between $a$ and $c$, belonging to $\lf\{a\rightarrow b\rg\}^*$, yields also the optimal path between $a$ and $c$.
+The task of constructing MQCE networks cannot be addressed using dynamic programming methods such as Dijkstra's~\cite{dijkstra1959}, Prim's~\cite{prim1957} or Pollack's~\cite{pollack1960} algorithms.
+Specifically, because of the inherently nonlocal nature of the problem arising from the interplay of topological and geometric terms in the communication efficiency functional, if the optimal path between $a$ and $b$ goes through node $c$ nothing guarantees that the subpath between $a$ and $c$, belonging to $\lf\{a\rightarrow b\rg\}^*$, yields also the optimal path between $a$ and $c$.
 Consequently, we have to resort to alternative approaches to tackle this problem.
 In Ref.~\cite{pollack1960} Pollack presents, among others, a matrix-based algorithm for solving the maximum capacity route problem, which is equivalent for us to finding the maximum capacitance between any pair of users.
 Starting from a matrix whose element $Q^{(0)}_{jk}$ is the capacitance of the link between node $j$ and $k$ given by Eq.~\eqref{chq} and $Q^{(0)}_{jj}=\infty$, an iterative procedure is defined.
 The elements of $Q^{(m)}$ at step $m$ are defined by \be Q^{(m)}_{jk} = \max_\ell \left[ \min(Q^{(0)}_{j \ell},Q^{(m-1)}_{\ell k}) \right] \ee where $\ell=1,\ldots,N$.
 In this way the element $Q^{(m)}_{jk}$ is the maximum capacitance of paths between $j$ and $k$ going through at most $m$ intermediate nodes.
-Iterating, the process convergence is reached at most when $m+1=N-1$.
+Iterating, the process, convergence is reached at most when $m+1=N-1$.
 Individual elements of $Q^{(m)}$ provide at convergence the maximum capacitance between all node pairs.
 We modify Pollack's original algorithm as follows.
-Given $\alpha$, at each iteration $m$ we evaluate the quantity \be \epsilon_{jk} = (1-\alpha) Q^{(m)}_{jk}+\alpha \log(1-p) m \ee This is the maximal efficiency of paths between $j$ and $k$ of length at most $m+1$.
-For each pair $(j, k)$ the maximum of this quantity as a function of $m$ defines a value $m^*_{jk}$.
-Note that $m^*$ needs not to be the same for all pairs.
-The efficiency of the optimal path between $j$ and $k$ is thus
+Given $\alpha$, at each iteration $m$ we evaluate the quantity